GameOfThreads2018/RayTracer/README.md

 **Project Structure**

 - **Utilities**: This is the backbone of the project, most of the abstraction for the 3D math involved with the raytracer lives here.
-Because of the constant use of classes in the folder judicious use of inlining was used.
 - **Lights**: Color implementation taken off of the internet, sources are included in the file's comments.

 **Intended Output**